-Therefore when you see "disbursement date" in any direct loan correspondence from RCS, it will not be the same date as when you receive any direct loan funds into your own bank account.
+Therefore, when you see "disbursement date" in any direct loan correspondence from RCS, it may not be the same date as when you receive any direct loan funds into your own bank account.

-The 2024/2025 school year starts, for most programmes of study, on 23rd September 2024.
-It is therefore possible that a student's first disbursement might be on or after 1 October 2024.
+The 2025/2026 school year starts, for most programmes of study, on 22nd September 2025.
+It is therefore possible that a student's first disbursement might be on or after 9 October 2025.
 If this is the case, the above-quoted interest rates and loan charges may be different.